 From the WWI Battlefields of the north to the southern sun-baked landscapes of Provence, France never ceases to amaze.
 Scale the heights of the Eiffel Tower or rub shoulders with the jet-set on the Cote D’Azur.
 Sip red wine in Burgundy, white wine in Alsace or if you fancy the fizz, Champagne is the place for you!
 Art lovers seek out the masterpieces of the Louvre or follow the impressionist’s trail to Monet’s house at Giverny.

-Leafy vineyards, majestic mountains, Riviera sunshine, Roman remains and fortified towns, combined with great food and wine, make for an engaging 'Tour de France'.
+Leafy vineyards, majestic mountains, Riviera sunshine, Roman remains and fortified towns, combined with great food and wine, make for an engaging ‘Tour de France.'

 Leisurely paced with two-night stays in each destination and plenty of time to explore, this journey allows you to live your European Dream and come face-to-face with history through memorable local interactions.
 Meet a gondolier in Venice and learn how the tradition of gondola navigation is being passed on to future generations and marvel at the skills of an Italian chef during a cooking demonstration where you’ll learn how to make homemade pasta.
 Immerse yourself in European culture, stunning scenery and incredible food on this unforgettable journey.

 History buffs can trace the embroidered story of William the Conqueror at the Bayeux Tapestry, Arles is littered with Roman ruins and nearby Avignon houses the former medieval palace of the Popes.
 If that’s not enough, the fortified town of Carcassonne is a fairy-tale vision of ramparts, turrets and drawbridges which appears to have miraculously survived untouched since the end of the Middle Ages.
 Whereas, for a touch of class, experience the splendours of Versailles and the Chateaux of the Loire Valley.